nvalline/burger-logger/README.md

 <img src="./dev_img/eat-da-burger.png" alt="Project Screenshot" max-height="400px">

-> This command line interface allows the user to view/add/update & delete department, employee roles & employees.
+> This application allows the user to log different hamburgers that the user would like to eat and also update the log when that burger has been eaten.

 #### [View The Site](#) - The project is not live.